phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 ## Running our Kernel

 Now that we have an executable that does something perceptible, it is time to run it.
 First, we need to turn our compiled kernel into a bootable disk image by linking it with a bootloader.
-Then we can run the disk image in the [QEMU] virtual machine or boot it on real hardware using an USB stick.
+Then we can run the disk image in the [QEMU] virtual machine or boot it on real hardware using a USB stick.

 ### Creating a Bootimage